OriginCodeAcademy/Cohort8/Projects/Week-06/19-PropertyManager/README.md

 #### Development
 - Implement your app.js file as follows
-	- Add a config section with the need states using ui-router
+	- Add a config section with the needed states using ui-router
 	- Add a value to manage your property manager API url
-- Implement localStorage first by adding it to your project using Bower.
-Add a factory with all the needed methods to:
+- Implement [localStorage](https://github.com/grevory/angular-local-storage) first by adding it to your project using Bower.
+Add a factory that injects it with all the needed methods to:
 	- set a boolean property called isPropertyManager based on the user's signin
 	- get and return the value of isPropertyManager for use in your navigational and show/hide decision logic
 ## Turn in instructions